SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 At this point you should have a fully built, fully installed, and fully configured developer workstation for AI and ML.
 Nice work!
 Our next steps will be to familiarise ourselves with the sources of datasets and pretrained models so that we can start with a functioning AI, learn about fine-tuning, and then get into training from scratch.
 Please do bear in mind that training from scratch is expensive to do correctly.
 While a self-built developer workstation can run modest experiments for training, any sophisticated training is likely best done in the cloud.
 Training in the cloud allows you to pay for what you use.
 While still expensive, it’s orders of magnitude more affordable than buying the hardware.

 ## 6	Sources of Datasets and Pretrained Models
 Whether training from scratch, training the pretrained, or fine-tuning ML models, we need data.
-Thankfully, there is an abundance of data available to us from a number of sources.
+Thankfully, there is an abundance of data available to us from several sources.

 ### 6.1	Hugging Face
 Hugging Face develops tools for building applications that use AI and ML.
 The company provides the Hugging Face Transformers library referenced in section 5.7.3.5 within this guide.
 Hugging Face also provides a platform that allows people to share datasets and models for ML.
 Hugging Face can be accessed at its site: https://huggingface.co/.